lukeswitz/WiFi-RemoteID/README.md

      - **UAV MAC Address & RSSI**
      - **Location Data:** Latitude and longitude (if available)
      - **Flight Data:** Speed, altitude, and heading (if applicable)
-   - Transmits the message over the custom UART to integrate with a mesh network.
+   - Transmits the message over the custom UART to integrate with your Meshtastic network.
    - Debug information is printed over USB serial for local monitoring.

 4. **Heartbeat Mechanism:**